Your tool kit

 Asset Protection Zones (APZs)

-If part of the APZ falls on the adjoining land, whose responsibility is it to maintain the vegetation?
+If part of an asset protection zone (APZ) falls on the adjoining land, whose responsibility is it to maintain the vegetation?

 The maintenance of the APZ is always the responsibility of the owner of the land being developed.
 An APZ should be contained wholly within that block of land and cannot be imposed on a third party by either the NSW RFS or the consent authority.

-Exceptions may occur and in such cases an easement must be entered into between the two land owners.
+Exceptions may occur in exceptional circumstances and in such cases an easement must be entered into between the two land owners.

 An adjoining land owner can negotiate and/or agree to a legal easement over their land for the purpose of an APZ if they wish to do so.